turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ```
 <section class="answer">
 ### The Answer
 In the code above, we now have these `h2` elements nested inside of each `article`.
-It's important to know that `h2` is **not** a aimmediate child of the `section`.
+It's important to know that the `h2` is **not** an immediate child of the `section`.
 It is technically a grandchild, and a child of `article`.
 The idea of **immediate child** is really important to understand as we work with Flexbox.

 When we use Flexbox, we will make the parent elements `flex containers` and the children elements `flex items`.
 </section>